 Topics: adoption, foster care, families of origin, biology, trauma, therapy, advocacy, sex and sexuality, online community

 Highlights: season 1 is almost entirely firsthand stories, which are a great way to start learning about adoption experiences.
 Season 2 begins to incorporate "Healing Series" episodes that address potential obstacles adoptees might face, like anger, betrayal, and questions about identity, which are useful for people with more experience on the topic.

-> Radically (a)Parent: this is a newer podcast that hasn't produced any episodes since February due to the host, Stacey's, battle with postpartum depression, but it's worth mentioning here because of it's mission statement (which specifically mentions trans parenting, single parenting, adoption, and other diverse family forms) and commitment to discussing poly families, parenting a differently-abled child, and miscarriage right from the start.
+This is a newer podcast that hasn't produced any episodes since February due to the host, Stacey's, battle with postpartum depression, but it's worth mentioning here because of it's mission statement (which specifically mentions trans parenting, single parenting, adoption, and other diverse family forms) and commitment to discussing poly families, parenting a differently-abled child, and miscarriage right from the start.
 I hope Stacey finds healing and continues this work that is so close to her heart.

-> Episodes from podcasts you might already know and love
+Episodes from podcasts you might already know and love

 The Longest Shortest Time Ep.
 41, How to be a Pregnant Butch: a chat with A.K.
 Summers about the real-life inspiration behind her graphic novel about female masculinity and childbearing, Pregnant Butch (which appeared in both my wife's and my dissertations, although they were on totally different topics!).